By Tyler Schneider

 Crime

-“In the short-term, let’s leverage the opportunity to work with this new police chief who has signaled a willingness to be communicative, efficient and creative.
+“In the short-term, let’s leverage the opportunity to work with her.
 She deserves the time to orient the department towards her vision,” O’Neill says.
 “In the long-term, we have to recognize that a good-paying job is a great crime prevention strategy.”

 Housing

-“I was on the Special Committee on Housing Policy that created the Zero KC plan to end homelessness.
-One long-term way to curb homelessness is to ensure that good jobs are available to all Kansas Citians.
-That’s why I worked so hard on the prevailing wage ordinance and enforcement mechanism,” he says.
+Formerly on the Special Committee on Housing Policy, a city group that created the Zero KC plan to end homelessness, O’Neill added that one long-term avenue for curbing the issue is to “ensure that good jobs are available to all Kansas Citians.”

 Spending and finance